mikewallace1979/bigcouch_spatial/README.md

 glance, but isn't.
 For example a bounding box like `110,-60,-30,15` would include Australia and South America, but not Africa.

-GeoCouch operates on a plane and doesn't perform spherical calculations.
+bigcouch_spatial operates on a plane and doesn't perform spherical calculations.
 Therefore the bounds of the plane needs to be set explicitly with the `plane_bounds` parameter.
 If bounding boxes are flipped, a search across those bounds will be performed